ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 ### Small pod configurations
 {: #pod-config-small}

-A small pod has a 1x42U rack and S1122 and E1150 system types are supported in the rack.
+A small pod has a 1x42U rack and S1122  system type is supported in the rack.
 You can expand the capacity of a small pod by adding servers of the same type that are already installed in the pod.
 You can add a minimum of one server, up to the maximum capacity of the rack.

 [Table 1](#single-rack) illustrates the available configurations for server types and memory types on a small pod that has one rack.
 [Table 2](#single-rack-storage) illustrates the available configurations for storage types on small pods with flash system storage options.